gtaylor/EVE-Market-Data-Relay/doc_src/uploading.rst

 to simply preserve the POST keys and send them our way.

 .. warning:: If you go this route, be careful about also consuming the EMDR
     feed.
-If your uploader endpoint is saving the uploads, you'll get duplicate data from EMDR, since you fed it with said data.
+If your uploader endpoint is saving the uploads, you may find yourself in an infinite upload loop.
+You probably want to look at the "Running a Gateway" section.

 Running a Gateway
 ^^^^^^^^^^^^^^^^^